The Best Romantic Getaways in Tasmania for a Weekend Escape

 Swan River Sanctuary

 Escape to the edge of the wild at Swan River Sanctuary, a luxurious off-grid lodge on Tasmania’s East Coast.
-Immersed in nature and powered by the sun and rain, this soulful stay is defined by thoughtful design — abalone shell walls, a hand-laid stone fireplace, and a wood-fired sauna hidden along the riverbank.
-Reconnect with the elements (and each other) as you plunge from fire to water under starlit skies.
+Immersed in nature and powered by sun and rain, this secluded stay is rich in handcrafted detail: abalone shell walls, a hand-laid stone fireplace and a wood-fired sauna tucked along the riverbank.
+Move from fire to water under a sky full of stars, with the Swan River, Great Oyster Bay and Freycinet country shaping the mood.

 Swansea, Tasmania